 Here, the court found that Shirley had malice to commit mayhem in the city of Searchlight.
 Shirley's act of biting Mary Ann's ear hard enough to remove a piece of it (coupled with her insult about getting it sewed) was sufficient to qualify as malicious intent in Nevada.

 Permanent injury requirement

 The Las Vegas offense of mayhem is applicable only in cases where the victim sustained a permanent "disfiguration of appearance, diminution of vigor, or other permanent injury."
-(NRS 200.300) If the injury is only temporary (such as a bruise or even a broken bone), the defendant may instead be convicted of the Nevada crime of assault & battery.
+(NRS 200.300) If the injury is only temporary (such as a bruise or even a broken bone), the defendant may instead be convicted of the Nevada crime of battery (NRS 200.481).

 Note that a disfigurement is considered "permanent" even if physical therapy or cosmetic surgery could potentially correct it.
 As long as the injury would be permanent if it were never given extensive medical treatment, then it qualifies as permanent under Las Vegas mayhem law.